uvarc/rc-website/content/userinfo/hpc/software/debuggers.md

 The PGI compiler is transitioning to the NVIDIA HPC SDK tools.
 The NVHPC debugger is called `cuda-gdb`.

 ## Totalview
-The most powerful debugger available on Rivanna for OpenMP and MPI codes is [Totalview](/userinfo/hpc/software/totalview).
+The most powerful debugger available on the HPC system for OpenMP and MPI codes is [Totalview](/userinfo/hpc/software/totalview).
 It is also an excellent general-purpose debugger.
 It has a command line interface but is not easy to use in that mode; it is nearly always used through its graphical user interface, which is highly intuitive.
 For short runs with few processes it can be used on a frontend through [FastX](/userinfo/hpc/logintools/fastx); longer or otherwise more demanding debugging runs can occur by running an Open OnDemand [Desktop](/userinfo/hpc/ood/desktop).

 ## Valgrind
 [Valgrind](https://valgrind.org) is a framework for dynamic analysis tools.
 The most widely used tool is probably `memcheck` for detecting memory leaks.
 Build your code as usual with `-g`, then run it as